Formal Ball

 • Adhere to hygiene and sleep guidelines from the convention.
 Shower, deodorant, and overall cleanliness are important when asking people to dance!

 • Take breaks if you need them.
-Walking around all day plus two hours of nonstop dancing will probably make you sore, so be sure to take care of yourself!
+Walking around all day plus hours of nonstop dancing will probably make you sore, so be sure to take care of yourself!

 • The dance floor is for dancers only.
 Please move off the floor quickly and carefully for any non-dance activity.